humhub/humhub/protected/humhub/docs/guide/dev-module.md

 - Usable as Space or User Profile module

 ## Quick start with HumHub Module Generator
-You can use the HumHub module generator to quickly create a basic HumHub module for you to build on top of.
+You can use the HumHub module generator to quickly create a basic module for you to build on top of.

 ### Enabling the Module Generator
 The module generator extends Gii, a code generation tool for the Yii framework.
 As such, you must enable Gii and configure it to use HumHub's generators.